sabrinabm94/javascript/README.md

 ## Acess the projects
-Your main directory of repository needs to be in C:\xampp\htdocs\javascript.
+Your main directory of repository needs to be in C:\xampp\htdocs.

 Use the acess link in your browser.